 - Advisor Support of Participation Form

 - Non-refundable $55 Application fee

 - Additional program-specific materials as required.

-Applications will not be reviewed until all materials are on file, including the most recent transcript showing coursework completed prior to the application deadline.
+Applications will not be reviewed until all materials are on file.
 It is the student’s responsibility to ensure that all required materials have been received by the BU Study Abroad office.

-Once the notification period begins, students with a complete application will receive an admission decision in two to four weeks (some exceptions apply).
+Students with a complete application will receive an admission decision in two to three weeks (some exceptions apply).
 For competitive programs or tracks, BU Study Abroad may, in some cases, place applications on hold until a review of the full applicant pool is completed.
 We will notify you of your admissions decision via email.
 The email will include information and resources necessary for the next steps.